tgstation/tgstation-server/README.md

 The configuration option `General:ValidInstancePaths` will be preconfigured to point to `/tgs4_instances`.
 It is recommended you don't change this.

 Note that this container is meant to be long running.
 Updates are handled internally as opposed to at the container level.

+Note that automatic configuration reloading is currently not supported in the container.
+See #1143

 If using manual configuration, before starting your container make sure the aforementioned `appsettings.Production.json` is setup properly.
 See below